tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - on edit user set all his tokens invalid [x]
 - Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - improve errors messages []
+- create search by material on budgets use cases []
+- create mass replacement of materials on budgets []
+- create supervisor entity to search data []

 # Test 1 file

 - pnpm vitest run .\src\infra\http\controllers\get-account-by-id.controller.e2e-spec.ts --config ./vitest.config.e2e.ts